rohitnitk/Loners/README.md

 6.Rohit Kumar

 ====================================================================
-## How To Use?
+## User Guide
-You can download the source code from here: https://github.com/rohitnitk/Loners.git Or you can clone or fork and then open the downlaoded project  in android studio.
-You can also directly open the project in android studio by going to: ### file-> New-> Project from Version control-> Git
+You can download the source code from here: https://github.com/rohitnitk/Loners.git
+Or you can clone or fork and then open the downlaoded project  in android studio.
+You can also directly open the project in android studio by going to:  file-> New-> Project from Version control-> Git